Provider Name: Abbey Chase Residential and Nursing Homes Limited

 OverallRead overall summary

-Before the inspection we reviewed the evidence we had about the service.
-This included any notifications of significant events, such as serious injuries or safeguarding referrals.
-Notifications are information about important events which the provider is required to send us by law.
-The provider completed a Provider Information Return (PIR).
-This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
+The provider completed a Provider Information Return (PIR) in March 2017.
+The PIR is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

 To view the latest inspection report compiled by the CQC please click here »